barracuda-cloudgen-access/access-cli/README.md

 It is designed with both interactive usage and scripting in mind.

 fyde-cli is written in [Go](https://golang.org) and supports different architectures.
-We provide pre-built binaries for x86-64 Windows, macOS and Linux, as well as ARM and ARM64 Linux.
+We provide pre-built i386 and x86-64 Windows and Linux binaries and x86-64 macOS binaries. deb and rpm packages are also provided.
-You can use it in other architectures by compiling from source.
+You can use fyde-cli in other architectures by compiling from source.

 ## Features

-The goal for this project is to implement most operations possible with the web version of the [Fyde Enterprise Console](https://fyde.github.io/docs/fyde-enterprise-console), enabling batch mode for certain operations (like adding multiple users from a CSV file or a JSON dump).
+fyde-cli supports most operations possible with the web version of the [Fyde Enterprise Console](https://fyde.github.io/docs/fyde-enterprise-console), enabling batch mode for certain operations (like adding multiple users from a CSV file or a JSON dump).

-Currently, fyde-cli is at an early development stage.
-Only the following operations are implemented:
+The following operations are implemented:

  - List users, groups, devices, resources, proxies and policies
  - Get info about specific user, group, device, resource, proxy or policy
  - Create users, groups, resources, policies, proxies and domains, using command line flags or in batch mode, from files
  - Edit users, groups, resources, policies and proxies, using command line flags or in batch mode, from files
  - Delete users, groups, resources, policies, proxies and domains
+ - Generate, view, and revoke user enrollment links
  - List activity records and get info about specific record
  - Watch activity records as they happen in real-time

+fyde-cli will be continually updated to support new management console features.

 ## Installation

 If you are using an operating system and architecture for which we provide pre-built binaries, we recommend using those.
 Just download the appropriate archive from the [releases page](https://github.com/fyde/fyde-cli/releases).
+We also provide deb and rpm packages.
 The fyde-cli binaries are statically compiled and have no external dependencies.

-Inside the archive, there's the executable, a copy of this document and the license.
+Inside archives, there's the executable, a copy of this document and the license.
 Simply extract the executable and place it where you find most convenient (for example, in most Linux distros, you could use `/usr/local/bin` for a system-wide install).
 Don't forget to add the executable to `$PATH`, or equivalent, if desired.

 ### Installing from source